Carrington2000/carrington2000.github.io/mathsdwnld.md

 <ul class="lead">
   <li><strong>Note 1:</strong> Requires your own Ochre Education account</li>
   <li><strong>Note 2:</strong> Limited to Maths Daily Review, Lesson Slides & Worksheets</li>
+  <li><strong>Note 3:</strong> This tool will be instantly depreciated if/when Ochre adds a 'download all' option on their site.
   <p></p>
   <li><strong>Disclaimer:</strong> This is an independent tool and is not an official product of Ochre Education.
 It is not endorsed by, affiliated with, or otherwise connected to Ochre Education.</li>
   <li><strong>Attribution:</strong> All original resource content remains the intellectual property and copyright of Ochre Education.
 Materials are shared under Ochre Education’s terms of use and Creative Commons licensing, where applicable.
 Users are responsible for ensuring compliance with those terms when downloading or adapting resources.</li>